Home / Grand National Tips 2027

 The racecard stares back at you with 34 names to choose from.
 Which horses can deal with the huge spectator capacity in Aintree all excitable about the world’s greatest steeplechase with tickets selling like hot cakes throughout the season.

 Course experience can be a useful factor in your selection with the jockey holding the rein of a former runner being a huge positive.
-Similarly, though it is always tempting to find a romantic 100/1 winner, four of the last five winners were well-fancied by the National’s standards, starting at 11/1 or lower.
-However, there is always the chance of a shock winner, with another five of the last ten winners coming home at 25/1 or bigger!
+Similarly, though it is always tempting to find a romantic 100/1 winner, six of the last eight winners were well-fancied by the National’s standards, starting at 14/1 or lower.
+However, there is always the chance of a shock winner, as prove by Nick Rockett’s victory at 33/1 in 2025.

 Grand National Winners in The Past 15 Years